Last Updated on February 28, 2023 by Ellen

 Consider creating a business relationship with a wedding planner who can specifically endorse your hand lettering or wedding calligraphy work.

-If you’re not sure where to start, consider taking a class or two to brush up on your skills.
+Finally, if you’re not sure where to start, consider taking a class or two to brush up on your skills.
 Once you’ve built up a portfolio of work, you’ll be well on your way to making money with this fun and creative gig!

 Get started with freelance calligraphy